Skip to main content

 Paid

-• to correctly determine latency, distinguish it from bandwidth, and evaluate its impact on UX
+• Accurately determine latency: Differentiate it from bandwidth and evaluate its impact on user experience (UX).

-• to model performance using Little's Law and Amdahl's Law, measure and visualize delays
+• Model performance: Use Little's Law and Amdahl's Law to measure and visualize delays effectively.

-• to optimize data access through colocation, replication, partitioning, and caching
+• Optimize data access: Enhance performance through colocation, replication, partitioning, and scalable caching strategies.

-• to accelerate computations through algorithmic optimizations, memory tuning, and lock-free concurrent structures
+• Accelerate computations: Implement algorithmic optimizations, refine memory usage, and utilize lock-free concurrent structures.

-• to minimize delays through asynchronous processing, predictive methods, and speculative execution
+• Minimize delays: Apply asynchronous processing, predictive methods, and speculative execution to streamline operations.

 About the Technology

-From lost microseconds in message routing to long page loads, latency can undermine even a high-quality software solution.
-This book shows how to identify, understand, and eliminate delays in applications and infrastructure.
+From the loss of microseconds in message routing to prolonged page loading times, latency can undermine even the most high-quality software solutions.
+This book guides you through identifying, understanding, and eliminating delays in both applications and infrastructure, ensuring optimal software performance.

 Books